About Us

 Action Lab

 Action Lab is a multidisciplinary team of impact-focused researchers in the department of Human-Centred Computing at Monash University, Australia.
-They recently joined the PiP team to co-design the most recent versions of PiP, with the latest technology and their domain expertise in computer science, human-centred design methods, interaction design and digital mental health.
+Since 2019, they have partnered with the PiP team to co-design and develop newer versions of PiP, with the latest technology and their domain expertise in computer science, human-centred design methods, interaction design and digital mental health.

-The Action Lab project team is led by Professor Patrick Olivier and includes a highly energetic and creative team of researchers and research engineers: Dr Tom Bartindale, Dr Jue (Grace) Xie, Dr Roisin McNaney, Joshua Seguin, Harrison Marshall and Dr Ling Wu.
+The Action Lab project team is led by Professor Patrick Olivier and includes a highly energetic and creative team of researchers and research engineers: Dr Tom Bartindale, Peter Chen, Arie Hendrikse, Dr Roisin McNaney, Joshua Seguin, Dr Ling Wu, Dr Jue (Grace) Xie, Dr Dharshani Chandrasekara, and Joshua Ee.

 Other PiP Malaysia Investigators